 For those with verified accounts or Business profiles (with 10,000+ followers), adding a clickable link to your Story is a surefire way to drive traffic to your website or blog.

-2. How To Add A Link On Instagram: Posting To Stories Using Sked
+2. How To Add Links On Instagram: Posting To Stories Using Sked

-The first and easiest way to add links to your Instagram stories is by scheduling them in advance with Sked.
+The first and easiest way to learn how to add links on Instagram stories is by scheduling them in advance with Sked.

 To get started, ensure your Sked account is enabled for Instagram story posting by heading to your profile area and enabling it as shown below.

 Next, visit the Upload Posts dashboard, select your Instagram account(s) and choose the Story posting type in the left-hand options.
 Be sure to select only Instagram accounts for Story posting as the feature will be disabled otherwise.

 Now, upload your content.
 (Note, you can upload your content from your computer, Google Drive/Photos, Dropbox, any Instagram URL or Canva).

 The next screen allows you to review your posts– add or remove as you wish.

 Make final edits to your post using Sked’s full-featured photo editor.
 Add text, emojis and more.